Please Note: Firefox and some iPad’s or iPhone’s, etc are not suitable

 Mid 1946 the

-Lurline is seen here undergoing her refit returning her to her glorious luxury
+The Lurline is seen here undergoing her refit returning her to her glorious luxury Liner days!

 On April 15,

-During her career, she was also used a film set for the “Ma
+career, the greatly loved Lurline was also used as a film set for the “Ma

-Lurline was sold to the Greek Chandris Lines a little later in 1963. and she became the “fabulous” RHMS Ellinis.
+The original SS Lurline was sold to the Greek Chandris Lines just a little later in 1963. and she became the “fabulous” RHMS Ellinis.